Arjun-15-cse/Ex.No.4/README.md

-# Ex.No.4 – Advanced Prompt Patterns for AI-Powered Manufacturing
+# Ex.No.4 – Evaluation of Advanced Prompt Engineering Patterns

 ### DATE:
 08-08-2026